mamontalvan/lessons-from-legacy-monolith-/common-problems.md

 <img width="680" height="380" alt="image" src="https://github.com/user-attachments/assets/2bd3505e-7bb0-42b5-9204-4e34da11e23a" />

+### Low system scalability

-2. Low system scalability: a large monolithic system can also have technical problems making the system less scalable.
+A large monolithic system can also have technical problems making the system less scalable.
 Each application instance, which contains our entire business logic, requires a lot of CPU and memory.
 So insted of using cheap commodity hardware, we need to run each instance on a more high end and expensive computer.

 <img width="680" height="380" alt="image" src="https://github.com/user-attachments/assets/2225ed83-592f-463b-892d-e777a0c15cb1" />